Canadian Resident Matching Service

-The Canadian Resident Matching Service, abbreviated and most often referred to as CaRMS, is a national organization that provides the mandatory matching service for medical residency training throughout Canada.
+The Canadian Resident Matching Service, abbreviated and most often referred to as CaRMS, is a national organization that operates the mandatory matching service for medical residency training throughout Canada.

 Residency matching

 CaRMS operates a centralized mandatory residency matching platform.
 Once the application process is complete, CaRMS runs an algorithm to match applicants with programs in Canada through four residency matches: